-- (11.01) As required in Standard 2, General Provisions, the Officer-in-Charge or designee shall have comprehensive written plans for emergencies to include fire, riot, hostage situations, escape, medical emergency, and natural disaster.
+- 11.1 As required in Standard 2.10, General Provisions, the Officer-in-Charge or designee shall have comprehensive written plans for emergencies to include fire, riot, hostage situations, escape, medical emergency, and natural disaster.
 These plans shall be developed after consultation with fire departments, emergency medical personnel, and law enforcement agencies.
-The plans shall provide for: - (a) Alarm systems and notification; - (b) Transmission of alarm to: - (1) Fire department; - (2) Emergency medical services; - (3) Other law enforcement officials. - (c) Response to alarms, - (d) Isolation of fire or disturbance areas and the control of mobilization area; - (e) Specific equipment such as fire extinguishers and fire hoses to be located at specific appropriate places within the institution and inspection and preventive maintenance schedule for such equipment; - (f) Release and evacuation activity; - (g) Prevention of escape during evacuation; - (h) Fire fighting plans, the rendering of prompt medical aid, or the assistance of law enforcement agencies in quelling riots or disturbances; - (i) The chain of command to be followed in all such emergencies, including the specific responsibilities of staff and inmates; - (j) Inspection schedules of hazardous areas and review of fire plans. - (k) Documentation in the event of any such emergencies. - (11.02) Fire exit drills and emergency evacuation drills shall be held with sufficient frequency to familiarize correctional personnel with proper procedures.
+The plans shall provide for: - a.
+Alarm systems and notification; - b.
+Transmission of alarm to: - 1.
+Fire department; - 2.
+Emergency medical services; - 3.
+Other law enforcement officials. - c.
+Response to alarms; - d.
+Isolation of fire or disturbance areas and the control of mobilization area; - e.
+Specific equipment such as fire extinguishers and fire hoses to be located at specific appropriate places within the institution and inspection and preventive maintenance schedule for such equipment; - f.
+Release and evacuation activity; - g.
+Prevention of escape during evacuation; - h.
+Fire fighting plans, the rendering of prompt medical aid, or the assistance of law enforcement agencies in quelling riots or disturbances; - 1.
+The chain of command to be followed in all such emergencies, including the specific responsibilities of staff and inmates; - i.
+Inspection schedules of hazardous areas and review of fire plans. - j.
+Documentation in the event of any such emergencies.\ - 11.2 Fire exit drills and emergency evacuation drills shall be held with sufficient frequency to familiarize correctional personnel with proper procedures.
 Such drills shall be conducted for each shift of personnel, each calendar quarter.
 The actual movement of inmates to holding areas outside the building is not required.
 The drills shall be recorded and records shall be maintained in the facility.